 A custom design system I created to enable our team to build a consistent user experience for the different processes at SCCHA.

 Below, is a snapshot of page templates I created to help streamline our design process.
-Throughout the project, we continued to iterate these templates based on the feedbacks from the specialists at SCCHA.
+Throughout the project, we continued to iterate these templates based on the feedback from the specialists at SCCHA.

-For interface that we use repeatatively throughout the workflows, templates are a great way to streamline our design process.
+For interfaces that we use repetitively throughout the workflows, templates are a great way to streamline our design process.

 A major aspect of having a design system is creating custom components that capture the essence of how people operate in the real world.
 For the people at SCCHA, this meant a dashboard experience capable of organizing and managing all the tenant requests assigned to them.
 This required us to understand key information releveant to these cases and how they should be grouped and ordered.